Lee College: History

 In 2003, the Technical-Vocational Building received major renovation, including the construction of a Cisco Academy.

 In October 2004, the college completed renovation to the old library into a Student Center with game room, Cyber Café, Bayer Conference Center, Enterprise Gallery, Security office, and student club offices.
 In December 2004, the college finished renovation to the old gym, which now provides offices, swimming pool, weight room and other facilities.

 In 2008, Lee College began construction of its showcase Performing Arts Center, which opened in 2009 and today hosts a variety of campus and community events.

 In 2012, a paper by former honor student Celeste Butler earned the school a historical marker dedication.

 In 2015, Rundell Hall saw its grand reopening following a $10 million restoration and expansion.
 Rundell Hall now serves as the administrative center of the Lee College Baytown campus and has a conference center as well as offices and various departments.

 In 2013–2014, the Lee College Debate Team won the 2013-2014 International Public Debate Association (IPDA) Community College Championship as well as the 2014 IPDA National Championship Tournament Community College Championship.
 Lee College Debate, renamed the Mendoza Debate Society at Lee College, repeated as both 2014-2015 IPDA Community College Champions as well as 2015 IPDA National Championship Tournament Community College Champions.
 The Mendoza Debate Society at Lee College won the 2015-2016 IPDA Community College Championship and the 2016 IPDA National Championship Tournament Community College Championship as they hosted the 2016 IPDA National Championship Tournament & Convention.
-In 2020, for the fifth time in seven years, the team was named (IDPA) National Community College Champions, and ranked 9th in the nation overall, outranking some of the most prestigious universities in the U.S.
+In 2020, for the fifth time in seven years, the team was named (IDPA) National Community College Champions, and ranked 9th in the nation overall.

 In 2022, the Lee College Board of Regents voted to rebrand the school's mascot from the "Runnin' Rebels" and character "Rooty Rebel" to the "Lee College Navigators."